-ICMP - TABLE GAMES EQUIPMENT - B. CARD AND DICE INSPECTION AND CONTROL
+ICMP - TABLE GAMES EQUIPMENT - B. CARD, TILES, BIG 6 WHEEL, AND DICE INSPECTION AND CONTROL

-1. The licensee shall inspect all cards and dice prior to use in a game.
+- 1. The licensee shall inspect all cards, tiles, dice, and the Big 6 Wheel prior to use in a game.
 The front and back of each card must be checked to ensure that it is not flawed, scratched or marked in any way.
 Each die must be inspected with a micrometer, balancing caliper, a steel set square and a magnet, or any other instrument approved by the Division.
 These tools must be maintained in the pit area and made available for use by the Division upon request.
 Inspect the cards and dice to ensure the above requirements have been met.
 Interview pit supervisors to determine their understanding of the required inspections.
-Ensure the required tools are maintained in the pit area.
+Ensure the required tools are maintained in the pit area. - C N 2C 2N

-2. When a card or die is found marked, bent, flawed, and unusable or tampered with in any way during the course of play, a new card or set of dice will be issued to the game.
+2. When a card, tiles, or die is found marked, bent, flawed, and unusable or tampered with in any way during the course of play, a new card, set of tiles, or set of dice will be issued to the game.
 Any card or die found to be flawed, damaged or tampered with, either prior to play or during the course of play, shall be placed in a sealed envelope or container, labeled with the table name, date, time and signature or initial of the dealer/box person and pit supervisor.
-Where a licensee has no reason to believe that damaged or flawed cards or dice in a sealed envelope or container were damaged or flawed as a result of an unlawful act, motive, or scheme, the licensee may dispose of such cards and dice after 30 days in any manner designed to prevent their future use in limited gaming.
+Where a licensee has no reason to believe that damaged or flawed cards, tiles, or dice in a sealed envelope or container were damaged or flawed as a result of an unlawful act, motive, or scheme, the licensee may dispose of such cards, tiles, and dice after 30 days in any manner designed to prevent their future use in limited gaming.
 Interview pit supervisors to determine their understanding of the procedures.
 If there are any sealed containers for flawed, damaged or tampered with dice or cards, ensure they include the required information.